david-drew/OpenVINO-Custom-Layers/README.md

 # OpenVINO Custom Layer Tutorials for Linux
-This tutorials have been tested on Ubuntu 16.04.

 ## Before You Start
 It's assumed that you've installed the appropriate version of OpenVINO, including the Model Optimizer, in the default /opt/intel directory.
 If you've installed to a different directory you may need to change the directory pathways in the commands below.